tlapinsk/CarND-LaneLines-P1/writeup.md

 	m_left = []
 	i_left = []

-Next up was building on top of the for loop to grab the slope and intercepts values for each line.
+Next up was building on top of the for loop to grab the slope and intercept values for each line.
 This was achieved by setting the slope of a line formula against a comparison operator.
 Since the axis is flipped, positive will indicate the right hand line and negative will indicate the left hand line.

 	for line in lines:
 	 	for x1,y1,x2,y2 in line: